useLiquidOps/liquidator-agent/README.md

 # LiquidOps Liquidator Agent

+> **Important**: This codebase has not been audited.
+LiquidOps and this agent is in Mainnet Beta, please use with caution and be aware of potential risks or limitations.

 ## Setup

 To get started, clone this repo and in the project folder, create an aos process, with a cron interval.
 This will be the interval in which liquidations will be checked by the agent.
 Remember, you cannot modify it after creating the process.